 When I first moved into my home over twenty years ago, it did not have a front porch.
 It looked very much like all the other homes in this neighborhood.
 In the early 80’s when the homes in my neighborhood were all being built, porches were not a feature for which homeowners were clamoring.
-Not a single home in my neighborhood was built with a front porch.

 Over the years as I welcomed friends and family into my home, I began to think more and more about adding on a front porch.
 Driving around and seeing other homes with porches had long ago convinced me of their curb appeal but I had practical reasons for wanting a porch, as well.

 A porch would provide a safe place for package delivery instead of leaving them outside in the rain all day while I worked away from home.
 It would give visiting friends and family a place to stand out of the weather on rainy days until I could get to the door to let them in.
 And yes, I loved the curb appeal it would give, improving on the plain, nondescript appearance of my home.